Coronavirus in the US: Stimulus checks begin arriving as economic damage piles up

 Worldwide, deaths have topped 130,000 and confirmed infections 2 million, according to the tally kept by Johns Hopkins University.
 The figures understate the true size of the crisis, in part because of limited testing, different ways of counting the dead, and concealment by some governments

-The U.S. has recorded approximately 27,000 deaths - the highest in the world - and over 600,000 confirmed infections, by Johns Hopkins' count.
+The U.S. has recorded approximately 28,000 deaths - highest in the world - and over 600,000 confirmed infections, by Johns Hopkins' count.
 Still, the nightmare scenarios projecting a far greater number of deaths and hospitalizations have not come to pass, raising hopes from coast to coast.

 In other developments:

-- An investigation by The Associated Press found that six days of delays by China in alerting the public to the growing dangers of the virus in mid-January set the stage for the global disaster.
+- An investigation by The Associated Press found that six days of delays by China in alerting the public to the growing danger in mid-January set the stage for the global disaster.

-- Millions of South Korean voters wore masks and maintained social distancing as they voted in parliamentary elections, with turnout surprisingly high.
+- Millions of South Koreans wore masks and maintained social distancing as they voted in parliamentary elections, with turnout surprisingly high.
 The government resisted calls to postpone the balloting, seen as a midterm referendum on President Moon Jae-in.

-- The death toll in Iran is probably almost twice the official figure of almost 4,800 as a result of undercounting and because some patients were not tested for the virus, a parliamentary report said.
+- The death toll in Iran is probably almost twice the official figure of about 4,800 as a result of undercounting and because some patients were not tested, a parliamentary report said.
 The explosive allegation was buried in a footnote in the 46-page document.

-- With deaths and hospitalizations stabilizing or dropping on the Continent, Germany announced plans to let smaller shops reopen next week and school to resume in early May.
-France reported a decrease in the number of COVID-19 patients in the hospital for the time since the outbreak began in the country.
+- With deaths and hospitalizations stabilizing or dropping in Europe, Germany announced plans to let smaller shops reopen next week and for school to resume in early May.
+France reported a decrease in hospitalized COVID-19 patients for the time since the outbreak began in the country.

-- New York Gov. Andrew Cuomo said residents will be required to wear face coverings when they are near others, such as on the street or a subway platform.
-He said there will initially be no penalties for violating the measure.
+- New York Gov. Andrew Cuomo said people will be required to wear face coverings when they are near others, such as on the street or a subway platform.
 "It can be a mask.
 It can be a cloth.
 It can be a bandanna.
 Make it colorful.
 Make it advertising," he said.
 "What's the big deal?"

-While grocery store sales in the U.S. jumped nearly 26% in March as Americans stocked up on food and other goods to ride out the crisis, auto sales plummeted by one-quarter and clothing store sales slid by more than half, the government reported.
+While grocery store sales in the U.S. jumped nearly 26% in March as Americans stocked up on food and other goods, auto sales plummeted by one-quarter and clothing store sales slid by more than half, the government reported.
 The category that mostly includes online shopping rose more than 3%.

 "With clear signs of panic buying of necessities and the fact that lockdowns were introduced only around the middle of the month means that far worse is to come in April and the second quarter more generally," said Michael Pearce, an economist at the consulting firm Capital Economics.